mcvionekiss/BJJ-Rolltrack-Github/EC2_DEPLOYMENT_FIXES.md

    - Set `DJANGO_SECRET_KEY` to a secure key (generate one with `python backend/secretskeygenerator.py`)
    - Update database credentials if needed
    - Set `USE_HTTPS` to `True` if you want to use HTTPS
+   - Ensure `REACT_APP_API_URL` and API endpoint configurations are consistent with your backend routes

 ### 2. Update Package.json (if needed)